 How will climate change reshape migration?
 And what are governments planning to do about it?
-This online course, run by Alex Randall, our Climate and Migration Coalition manager, examines these questions in depth.
-Over the space of 10 months, this course examines the major issues around climate-linked migration and displacement.
+This online course examines the major issues around climate-linked migration and displacement over 10 webinars.

 This is a free course and you do not need any previous knowledge to participate.
 Missed a webinar?
 No worries – you can watch the recording online, at your own pace.
 Each session also comes with a collection of recommended reading and watching, so you can investigate the themes and ideas further if you wish.

-Webinar 1: Getting started: what does climate-linked migration look like? - 14 February 2019
+Webinar 1: Intro – what does climate-linked migration look like?
+(February 2019)

 We looked at three testimonies from Mexico, the Philippines and Pakistan.
 Each tells a different story, and each allows us to look at a different kind of human movement driven by climate change.

-Webinar 2: The very big picture: a brief history of migration and climate change - 14 March 2019
+Webinar 2: Intro – a brief history of migration and climate change (March 2019)

 This lecture provided grounding in both climate change and migration.
 We explored the history of climate change and engaged with some key episodes of human migration in history.

-Webinar 3: What do we know?
-And what does the future hold? - 18 April 2019
+Webinar 3: Intro – what do we know, and what does the future hold?
+(April 2019)

 This seminar explored what research evidence tells us about current migration linked to climate change, and how we can attempt predictions about the future.